How Do Adam & Eve Purchases Appear On Billing Statements?

 How To Stop Adam & Eve Mail From Being Delivered

-If you would like to stop receiving promotional mail (including catalogs) from Adam & Eve, simply log into your account and visit the Catalog or Email Preferences section to toggle those settings.
+If you would like to stop receiving promotional emails of any kind from Adam & Eve, simply log into your account and visit the Email Preferences section to toggle those settings.

 Once the checkmark is removed from a setting, you are opted out of it.